Vietnam.vn - Nền tảng quảng bá Việt Nam

 A representative of the Ministry of Education and Training said that the implementation of "happy schools" must come from the needs of schools and teachers, and should not be turned into a movement and put pressure on them.

-At the Happy School Discussion on the morning of October 25 organized by the Vietnam Institute of Educational Sciences and the Happy School Support and Development Fund (Happy Lof Schools), Mr. Vu Minh Duc, Director of the Department of Teachers and Managers, Ministry of Education and Training, acknowledged that happiness is an abstract concept, and each person and each stage has a different understanding.
-In short, happiness is a feeling of excitement and positive emotions of people in each specific situation.
+At the Happy School Discussion on the morning of October 25 organized by the Vietnam Institute of Educational Sciences, the Happy School Support and Development Fund (Happy Lof Schools), Mr. Vu Minh Duc, Director of the Department of Teachers and Managers, Ministry of Education and Training, acknowledged that happiness is an abstract concept, each person, each stage has a different understanding.
+In short, happiness is a feeling of excitement, positive emotions of people in each specific situation.
 For example, for his generation, going to school is happiness.

-Regarding the reason for building happy schools, Ms. Louise Aukland, a neuroscience researcher at Oxford University, UK, said that the education sector needs to be responsible for building a better learning environment for students.
+Regarding the reasons for building happy schools, Louise Aukland, a neuroscience researcher at the University of Oxford, UK, argues that the education sector has a responsibility to create a better learning environment for students.

-Citing data from the United Nations Educational, Scientific and Cultural Organization (UNESCO) and the United Nations Children's Fund (UNICEF), Ms. Louise said that one in three students are subjected to violence every month at school and 20% of adolescents worldwide are suffering from mental disorders.
+Citing figures from the United Nations Educational, Scientific and Cultural Organization (UNESCO) and UNICEF, Louise stated that one in three students experiences bullying at school every month and that 20% of young people globally are experiencing mental health problems.

-"We must not only make students laugh, but also help them enjoy going to school, have positive emotions, thoughts and mindsets.
+"We shouldn't just make students laugh, but help them enjoy coming to school, develop positive feelings, thoughts, and mindsets.
 Happy young people will achieve better results," she said.

 In 2018, the Ministry of Education and Training began implementing the happy school model.
-After that, some provinces, cities, and schools turned this activity into a competitive movement with many criteria, with preliminary and final summaries, and rewards.
-However, Mr. Vu Minh Duc said that this needs to come from the intrinsic needs of schools and teachers.
+After that, some provinces, cities and schools turned this activity into a competitive movement with many criteria, with preliminary and final summaries and awards.
+However, Mr. Vu Minh Duc said that this needs to come from the needs of schools and teachers themselves.

 In addition, according to Mr. Duc, many schools have implemented it effectively, helping to reduce pressure on students and teachers, and teachers and students enjoy going to class.
 However, some models are not suitable and are being exploited for economic purposes.
 Therefore, he suggested that schools must ensure the core values of this model.

-Mr. Vu Minh Duc, Director of the Department of Teachers and Managers, Ministry of Education and Training, at the discussion on the morning of October 25.
+Mr. Vu Minh Duc, Director of the Department of Teachers and Management Staff, Ministry of Education and Training, at the seminar on the morning of October 25.
 Photo: Thanh Hang

 Mr. Vu Minh Duc, Director of the Department of Teachers and Managers, Ministry of Education and Training, on the morning of October 25.
 Photo: Thanh Hang

-Dr. Le Thi Quynh Nga, Vietnam Institute of Educational Sciences, suggests a happy school model with two main factors.
+Dr. Le Thi Quynh Nga, Vietnam Institute of Educational Sciences, suggests a happy school model with two main elements.

-"For example, if the school gate is about to collapse or the ceiling fan is at risk of falling, how can students be happy?
-Similarly, the way teachers treat each other and staff treat students also needs to be focused on, ensuring civility and respect," she said.
+"For example, if the school gate is about to collapse, or the ceiling fan is in danger of falling, how can students be happy?
+Similarly, the way teachers treat each other, and how staff treat students, also needs to be emphasized, ensuring civility and respect," she said.

 The remaining factor, Ms. Nga believes, is that because happiness is a personal emotional state, in order for students to feel happy, they need to be physically and mentally healthy.